aapoalas/denonomicon/static/contents/interfacing-with-non-c-api/cpp/inheritance.md

 };
 ```

-We have here fourt virtual methods, one of which are pure virtual and one is the
+We have here four virtual methods, one of which is pure virtual and one is the
 destructor.
 As we already learned in the [C++ calling convention], C++ has three
 destructors of which 1 is often a duplicate.
 Thus, our actual number of virtual
 functions in this example is 5: